juxor/afaq/markdown/secI5.md

 ## I.5.2 Why are confederations of participatory communities needed?

-Since not all issues are local, the community assemblies will also elect mandated and recallable delegates to the larger-scale units of self-government in order to address issues affecting urban districts, the city or town as a whole, the county, the bio-region, and ultimately the entire planet.
-Thus the assemblies will confederate at several levels in order to develop and co- ordinate common policies to deal with common problems.
+Since not all issues are local, the neighbourhood and community assemblies will also elect mandated and recallable delegates to the larger-scale units of self-government in order to address issues affecting larger areas, such as urban districts, the city or town as a whole, the county, the bio-region, and ultimately the entire planet.
+Thus the assemblies will confederate at several levels in order to develop and co-ordinate common policies to deal with common problems.
 In the words of the CNT's resolution on libertarian communism:

 > _"The inhabitants of a commune are to debate among themselves their internal problems . . .
 Federations are to deliberate over major problems affecting a